ember-learn/ember-help-wanted/README.md

 meetups, conferences and anyone else interested in hacking on various projects while also helping the main Ember repositories get much needed help with issues.

+The goal is for this app to interface with https://github.com/ember-learn/ember-help-wanted-backend as the backend.

 ## Prerequisites

 You will need the following things properly installed on your computer.